-Effect of Co-Solvents in the Enantioselective Esterification of (R/S)-Ibuprofen with Ethanol
+Effect of Co-solvents in the Enantioselective Esterification of (R/S)- ibuprofen with Ethanol

-Keywords: Ibuprofen, Novozym435, Ethanol, Organic solvents
+Keywords: Ibuprofen, Novozym435, Ethanol, Organic solvents.

 Rights & PermissionsPrintExport